As trial lawyers, we believe in fighting for what is right, in the courtroom and in our community.

 The House offers a home away from home, providing care, compassion and hope to families with seriously ill children being treated in Texas Medical Center member institutions.
 This mission has been the vision and driving force behind Houston’s Ronald McDonald House for more than three decades.
 With houses within many of Houston’s hospitals, as well as its own freestanding 50-bedroom home, Houston’s Ronald McDonald House offers loving, home-like environments, where families can find support and share experiences with others while on their journey to overcome a critical childhood illness.
 Hagans Montgomery Hagans is thrilled to give back to this special institution, including continued sponsorship of the biannual Boo Ball.

 The Texas Bar Foundation is the largest charitably funded bar foundation in the nation.
 Membership is composed of the most elite Texas attorneys.
 TBF’s members are nominated because of their dedication to the administration of justice and high professional standing among their peers.
 Since inception, the trustees of TBF have awarded more than $20 million in grants to charitable organizations across Texas.
 HMH lawyers Fred Hagans, William Hagans, and Stephanie Taylor serve on TBF’s Nominating Committee for District Four (the Greater Houston area).
-William Hagans is a co-chair of the District Four Nominating Committee and Fred Hagans previously co-chaired the Nominating Committee for many years.
+William Hagans and Fred Hagans are both past co-chairs of the District Four Nominating Committee.
+William Hagans currently serves as Secretary of the Fellows and a trustee.